Alethio36/mediastack/docs/roadmap.md

 - Extend `--dry-run` / what-if to `enable`/`disable`/`vpn-apply`. (`update`,
   `wire` and `trash-sync` have it; `wire --verify` adds a non-zero exit on drift for scripts and cron.)
-- **Service-interruption notifications — Jellyfin toast rejected; Apprise-only if ever built.** Warn active users before an `update`/restart/backup drops their stream.
-The Jellyfin toast (`POST /Sessions/{id}/Message`, the `MessageCommand` `Header`/`Text`/`TimeoutMs`) was tested live on 12.0: the request is SDK-correct and delivery works from an external API caller — the
+- **Service-interruption notifications — *(landed, Apprise-only)*.** Households are warned before an update restarts a user-facing service and told when it is back.
+Shipped: two audience-shaped Apprise streams (`ops` = you: errors, pipeline, backups, requests; `users` = household: new media, restarts, invites — the old `activity` stream retired, all behind-the-scenes emitters folded into `ops`); a scope-aware notice on every update that bounces a user-facing service, named for the scope ("Mediastack maintenance" for a full update or `gluetun`, "<Service> maintenance" for a targeted one); which services count is the `mediastack.user_facing` label, toggled per-install with `set-user-facing`; a `NOTIFY_GRACE` pause for active viewers before the bounce (jellyfin-only — the one service with a live-session API — a courtesy, not a guarantee); and auto-updates that defer while a stream is active (`UPDATE_DEFER_IF_ACTIVE`, now on by default).
+Apprise is the reliable path;
+  there is no in-app toast (see below).
-  #15865 "commands 204-no-op / empty `SupportedCommands`" regression does *not*
-  bite the web client (`DisplayMessage` is advertised and the toast is delivered).
-Rejected anyway: jellyfin-web clamps the toast to ~5s in both playback and idle regardless of `TimeoutMs` (the cap is the client's and undocumented), position is client-fixed, and a 204 is not a delivery ack.
-A ~5s flash is too brief to read, so it is not worth the code.
-If picked up later it is Apprise-only, via the existing household channel carrying the real content; the toast stays dropped unless jellyfin-web ever renders `DisplayMessage` as a persistent element instead of a transient toast.
+- **Jellyfin in-app toast — evaluated and rejected** (kept so it is not retried). `POST /Sessions/{id}/Message` works on 12.0 from an external API caller — the #15865 "204-no-op / empty `SupportedCommands`" regression does *not* bite the web client (`DisplayMessage` is advertised and delivered) — but jellyfin-web clamps the toast to ~5s regardless of `TimeoutMs`, its position is client-fixed, and a 204 is not a delivery ack.
+A ~5s flash is too brief to read, so it stays dropped unless jellyfin-web ever renders `DisplayMessage` as a persistent element instead of a transient toast.
+- **Notification follow-ups, not built.** A `notify` management verb (`test` a stream, re-runnable `set`, redacted `status`, `clear`) and a curated "new media available → `users`" event (the raw arr import firehose is too noisy to point at the household directly).

 ### Extensibility
 - An easier path to add services *beyond* the built-in framework.